 Step 1: Divide the children into even teams.
 Line the children up one behind the other.
-Put bucket/bowl on opposite side of the room from the team.
+Put the bucket/bowl on the opposite side of the room from the team.

-Step 2: Hand out 3 candies per child.
+Step 2: Hand out three candies per child.

-Step 3: On GO have first children from each room try to throw their candy into the bucket/bowl.
-When they have successfully got all of their candy in the bucket/bowl they must go the end of the line and sit down.
-If they miss they must go pick up their candy and try again.
+Step 3: On GO, have the first children from each team tries to throw their candy into the bucket/bowl.
+When they have successfully got all their candy in the bucket/bowl, they must go to the end of the line and sit down.
+If they miss, they must pick up their candy and try again.

-Step 4: First team with all their players sitting wins.
+Step 4: The first team with all their players sitting wins.

 Materials: 1 pair of mittens (without finger separation) per team, individually wrapped candies

 Step 1: Dive the children into teams.
 Line one child behind the other.

 Step 2: Give the first player of each team a pair of mittens to put on and a piece of wrapped candy.